The 411 on College and Life Around Campus

 Also note that the employer may print your resume in black and white, so any colors may be faded as they are converted into some shade of gray.
 Because everyone has different computers these days, you want to be sure the layout of your resume is not changed when opened in a different program.
 The key to avoid weird layout errors is to always save and send a PDF version of your resume.

 You can find hundreds of resume templates online.
 Check your career center’s website as well to see if they have any free downloadable templates available.
+Microsoft Word and Publisher also have templates to get you started.

 Include summer jobs and volunteer work that is relevant to the position you are applying for.
 If you lead a group project in school, add that.
 But don’t just leave a description and move on.
 Be sure to demonstrate your team/leadership skills, but do so briefly.